 Level 3-2 is met.
 The appellants follow [Organization] SOPs as discussed previously in this decision, Army's Use of Force guidelines and watercraft regulations; and Coast Guard and [Location] maritime laws and regulations on safe boating practices and operations.
 The appellants exercise judgment in applying the guidelines to specific situations, such as when they stop a vessel which entered restricted waters and gather information concerning the vessel's make, model, State registration number and picture identification for each adult onboard for checks to be run.
 The appellants must decide whether to place the operator in detention or release the vessel based on the results of the NCIC and vessel checks, and the appellants' observations of the vessel operator and passengers.
-The appellants contact the shift supervisor when the guidelines are not applicable to the situation.
+The shift supervisor (the appellants) provides assistance when the guidelines are not applicable to the situation.

 Level 3-3 is not met.
-Unlike this level, the appellants' work assignments and environment do not require regularly dealing with such emergency situations as terrorist attacks, hostage situations, or armed robberies as discussed previously in this decision.
+Unlike this level, the appellants' work assignments and environment do not require them to regularly deal with such emergency situations as terrorist attacks, hostage situations, or armed robberies as discussed previously in this decision.
 Like Level 3-2, the appellants carry out their work assignments in a routine security environment where they do not encounter volatile emergency situations.
-Any necessary deviations from guidelines are referred to the shift supervisor who, in turn, normally can seek guidance from the land-based manager on duty.
+As necessary the appellants can seek guidance from the land-based manager on duty.